rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  everyone should be curious as to whether they snore,
 *  I would say download an app and we can link to it.
 *  I have no affiliation with whatsoever.
-*  I pay my money, I think it's like pennies on the dollar,
+*  I pay my money, I think it's like pennies on the dollar
-*  I can say $2 a month or something,
+*  and it's like $2 a month or something.
-*  and it is called Snore Lab.
+*  And it is called Snore Lab.
 *  So the word snore and then L-A-B.
 *  And you download it and it's an app
 *  and it is something that you install on your phone